By Melissa Chesnut

 During his early travels, Cam Townsend met a man named Silverio Lopez.
 Silverio was one of the few Cakchiquel Indians who could understand and read a little Spanish.
 When he was working in Guatemala City, he bought a Spanish Bible.
 But it was filled with so many words and phrases he didn’t know that he couldn’t understand it!
 Frustrated, he put the book away and forgot all about it.

 One day Silverio found a scrap of paper on the road.
 He picked it up and read, “My Father’s house should be called a house of prayer, but you have made it a den of thieves.”
 When he got home, he looked up the verse in the Bible.
-Convicted by what the Bible said, Silverio decided to stop paying the witch doctor and to quit taking candles to the church.
+Convicted by what the Bible said, Silverio decided to stop paying the shaman and to quit taking candles to the church.
 Instead, he went to the doctor and bought medicine that soon cured his daughter’s stomach.
 Then he went to the Antigua church and talked to the Guatemalan pastor, who told him how to believe in Jesus.

 Silverio surrendered his life to Christ and soon became an evangelist to his own people!
 Just six months after accepting Jesus, Silverio had already led forty Cakchiquel Indians to Christ.
 His life was so drastically changed that he couldn’t help but share his newfound love with everyone he met, and his passion continued to spread.